-- For instructions on how to set the AbandonTimeoutSeconds attribute, see Configure JTA in the Administration Console Online Help. - For more information about the two-phase commit process, see "Distributed Transactions and the Two-Phase Commit Protocol" on page 2-3.
+- For instructions on how to set the AbandonTimeoutSeconds attribute, see "Configure JTA" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help. - For more information about the two-phase commit process, see Section 2.1.4, "Distributed Transactions and the Two-Phase Commit Protocol".

-Transaction Recovery After a Server Fails
+4.5 Transaction Recovery After a Server Fails